mbaeumer/mbaeumer.github.io/_posts/2023-01-13-pimp-your-ppt.markdown

 * On the right side, select `Solid fill` and choose a color (see screenshot below)
 ![](/assets/pimp-ppt/09-shape-solid-color.png)

-Alternatively you can make the shape's background a bit transparent instead of solid:
+<br>Alternatively you can make the shape's background a bit transparent instead of solid:
 ![](/assets/pimp-ppt/10-shape-over-image-transparent.png)

-Or why not use a circle instead of a rectangle?!
+<br>Or why not use a circle instead of a rectangle?!
 ![](/assets/pimp-ppt/11-shape-over-image-circle.png)

 ## Showing code in your presentation
 Depending of the topic of your preentation, you might want to present some code in the slides.